opensafely-core/sysadmin/README.md

 So, in order to acheive a readonly opensafely org PAT, we:

 a) lowered the base permissions for the opensafely org to read (they were admin!)
-b) added the machinery described about to elevate approved users permissions to be able to *write*.
+b) added the machinery described above to elevate approved users permissions to be able to *write*.
 c) created an opensafely-readonly bot account, that was *not* included in the machinery above
 c) use this bot use to create PATs for job-server and job-runner.